oxyplot/oxyplot/.github/CONTRIBUTING.md

 The flow when contributing to OxyPlot is as follows:

 1. Add issue (bug or new feature)
-2. Wait for issue to be tagged `you-take-it`
+2. If the issue needs to be clarified, wait for some feedback
-3. Commit your changes and rebase
+3. Commit your changes
+4. Update the change log and contributors files
 4. Create a pull request

 Note that your contributions must be your own work and licensed under the same terms as OxyPlot.